aspiringsecurity/Medical-Counselor/README.md

 # Medical-Counselor
-Medical Counseling, preventive treatment and remediation portal using IPFS, NFT.Storage, Embark, XDC and Near Protocol.
+Medical Counseling, preventive treatment and remediation portal using IPFS, NFT.Storage, Embark, XDC, Chainlink and Near Protocol.
 We provide secure data storage & transparency of medical counseling report data using decentralized data storage powered by IPFS, Orthanc PACS (picture archiving and communication system) using NFT.storage and Chainlink VRF, XDC and Near Protocol.
 Our service aims at providing secure data storage, transparent data movement and data authenticity.

 Our decentralized chat application enables medical counselling in a privacy preserved chat like interface powered by IPFS using NFT.storage (please visit  https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG )